 One of the features of ArcGIS Desktop 10.x is the ability to "time-enable" your data.
 Visualizing how data changes over time provides opportunities for powerful, more in-depth analysis.
 The example below uses ArcMap to show how to visualize piracy-related incidents that occurred between March, 2007 and February, 2009 in and around the Gulf of Aden.

-The map document shown on the right includes the World Topographic Map basemap from ArcGIS Online for geographic context, and an Incidents point layer that represents locations where pirate attacks occurred.
+The map document shown on the right includes the World Topographic Map basemap for geographic context, and an Incidents point layer that represents locations where pirate attacks occurred.
 The Incidents data is a set of Anti-Shipping Activity Messages that was downloaded as a shapefile from the National Geospatial-Intelligence Agency (NGA) Maritime Safety Information portal and loaded into a file geodatabase feature class.

 The points on the map reveal the number of attacks that occurred during the time period, and you can see the incident distribution.
 By time-enabling the incidents, however, you can visualize the progression of the attacks and find out whether there were "clusters within the cluster."